mathiasarens/loopback4-acceptance-tests-with-in-memory-sql-database-docker-example/README.md

 3. set up for CircleCI
 4. Visual Studio Code launch.json for debugging

+A very simple todo application is used to demonstrate the configuration changes.

 Tests run in a docker container on [CircleCI](https://circleci.com/gh/mathiasarens/loopback4-acceptance-tests-with-in-memory-sql-database-docker-example)

 # Modifications to standard configurations